+This tip is excellent for people looking to rent a place to live.
 After finding a possible place to live, type in the exact address in Google and it will show you the actual residence.
 Sometimes, it will be very close to the address but in either case you can see it and also rotate the wheel thing and you can get a view of the neighborhood.

 How much can you afford to pay for an apartment each month?
 Understand that most apartment complexes want a first and last month's rent or first month's rent and a security deposit.